AMAN28082001/inventorybackend/AWS_S3_INTEGRATION.md

 ## Overview

-All file uploads (images, PDFs) are now automatically uploaded to AWS S3 after being processed by multer.
+All file uploads (images, PDF) are now automatically uploaded to AWS S3 after being processed by multer.
 The system maintains backward compatibility with local file storage as a fallback.

 ## Environment Variables